I am Rush Limbaugh, meeting and surpassing all audience expectations on a daily basis.

 This is interesting.

-I I'm not sure of the source of this.
+I'm not sure of the source of this.

-Um, Senate Republicans are claiming that Democrats lack the votes right now to pass health care reform through reconciliation rules.
+Senate Republicans are claiming that Democrats lack the votes right now to pass health care reform through reconciliation rules.

-Although these two reporters, I'll find out where they're from in a minute here, uh, said the Republicans' math appears to be a bit fuzzy.
+Although these two reporters, I'll find out where they're from in a minute here, said the Republicans' math appears to be a bit fuzzy.

-Senate Republicans on Friday distributed a press release titled 18 Democrats oppose health care reconciliation, with a breakdown of each Senator's statements on the issue.
+Senate Republicans on Friday distributed a press release titled 18 Democrats Oppose Healthcare Reconciliation with a breakdown of each senator's statements on the issue.

 18 defections is a significantly higher number than many observers believe is accurate.